Aidar5/nattoeng/docs/source/book/09_functions/4_func_unpacking_and_var_args_example.rst

     Enter password for user nata: dlfjgkd
     Password for user nata has passed all checks

 You can now specify min_length or check_username when calling a function.
 However, it was necessary to repeat parameters of the check_passwd function in defining the add_user_to_users_file function.
-This is not very good and when there many parameters it is just inconvenient, especially considering that check_passwd function can have other parameters.
+This is not very good and when there are many parameters it is just inconvenient, especially considering that check_passwd function can have other parameters.

 This happens quite often and Python has a common solution to this problem: all arguments for the internal function (in this case it is check_passwd) will be taken in **kwargs.
 Then, when calling the check_passwd function they will be unpacked into keyword arguments by the same  ``**kwargs`` syntax.